 Secretary of State Denial Order Resolution

-This service is offered to address all issues raised within a Secretary of State Denial Order.
+This service is offered to address all clinical issues raised within a Secretary of State Denial Order.
 All clinical issues raised within a Denial Order must be addressed prior to attending a subsequent hearing.
 Denial Order Resolution is conducted through individual counseling in which the order is carefully reviewed with the individual who has received the order and each issue is specifically addressed accordingly.

 Treatment Needs Assessment